CanadianADLlab/UnityXRTools/README.md

  ButtonTypes ClimbButton -> The button the player uses to climb
 <br>
 <h3> Ladder_Rung </h3>
-Attatched to a child of the ladder script, this requires a collider for the player to climb
+Attached to a child of the ladder script, this requires a collider for the player to climb

 <h1>Physical Interactions</h1>